schneiderjf/FbChatViz/README.md

 # Tutorial: Getting started analyzing your Facebook chats - Step by Step

 Facebook knows a lot about us.
-In fact, all messages we have ever sent via messenger are sitting on the servers of the internet giant - as long as we have not deleted them.
-Every Facebook user can download this data and this tutorial should provide you with a step-by-step the tools bring the data into an analyzable format and help you creating some basic features.
+In fact, all messages we have ever sent via messenger are sitting on the servers of the internet giant - as long as you have not deleted them.
+Every Facebook user can download their data and this tutorial should provide you with a step-by-step tutorial, to bring your data into an analyzable format, as well as helping you to create some first basic features for chat analysis.

 ## 0, Install requirements